Weymouth MA Homes & Real Estate

 The Elder Services Division provides transportation for senior citizens wherever they may need to go around town.

-You and your family could get involved in any number of clubs and groups including garden club, the historical society, the local food pantry, town youth sports, the yacht club, town orchestra, lions club, rotary club and even quilting club.
+You could get involved in any number of clubs and groups including garden club, the historical society, the local food pantry, town youth sports, the yacht club, town orchestra, lions club, rotary club and even quilting club.
 Grab an annual household pass to the Connell Memorial Rink and Pool for skating in the winter and swimming in the summer.